 To understand better these temporal trends, we have modelled claimants' exposures for each past claim report year.
+The chart below shows the analysis for mesothelioma claims only.

-Figure 6.3: Exposure (person years) of all claimants to date by report year and exposure period
+Figure 6.3: Exposure (person years) of all mesothelioma claimants to date by report year and exposure period

-As can be seen in Figure 6.3, there has been a general increasing shift towards the exposure period after 1970, evident by the downwards trends in the chart from left to right indicating that an increasing proportion of the claimants' exposure relates to more recent exposure periods.
+As can be seen in the chart above, there has been a general increasing shift towards the exposure period after 1970, evident by the downwards trends in the chart from left to right indicating that an increasing proportion of the claimants' exposure relates to more recent exposure periods.